comic-git/comic_git_docs/additional-information/migrating-to-1.0.md

 This section describes changes that don't fall into any of the other sections describes above.

 1. Your social media preview image is now required by default to be 200px by 200px.
 If you've changed these values in your own custom templates, you can ignore this.
 2. Various changes and fixes have been made to the Javascript and CSS files that were in `src`, and are now in `comic_git_engine`.
-If you have made changes to any of these files, I recommend checking out their [current version in comic\_git\_engine](https://github.com/ryanvilbrandt/comic_git_engine/tree/1.0) and recreating those files with your changes in your [Theme](../advanced-editing/themes.md) directory.
+If you have made changes to any of these files, I recommend checking out the [current version in comic\_git\_engine](https://github.com/comic-git/comic_git_engine/tree/1.0) and recreating those files with your changes in your [Theme](../advanced-editing/themes.md) directory.